thebengedwards/NeoBot/README.md

   Guild Events are related to the server itself.
   <blockquote>
   <details>
   <summary>guildBanAdd</summary>

-  NeoBot sends a message to the
+  NeoBot sends a message to the Mod Channel whenever a member is banned.
   </details>

   <details>
   <summary>guildBanRemove</summary>

-  NeoBot sends a message to the
+  NeoBot sends a message to the Mod Channel whenever a member is unbanned.
   </details>

   <details>
   <summary>guildCreate</summary>

-  NeoBot sends a message to the
+  NeoBot sends data about the server to the database upon joining a new server.
   </details>

   <details>
   <summary>guildDelete</summary>

-  NeoBot sends a message to the
+  NeoBot deletes the data of the server from the database when it leaves/gets kicked.
   </details>

   <details>
   <summary>guildMemberAdd</summary>

-  NeoBot sends a message to the
+  NeoBot sends a message to the Mod Channel when a new member joins the server.
   </details>

   <details>
   <summary>guildMemberRemove</summary>

-  NeoBot sends a message to the
+  NeoBot sends a message to the General Channel when a member leaves the server.
   </details>

   <details>
   <summary>guildMemberUpdate</summary>

-  NeoBot sends a message to the
+  NeoBot sends a message to the Mod Channel when a member of the server is updated.
   </details>

   <details>
   <summary>guildUnavailable</summary>

-  NeoBot sends a message to the
+  NeoBot prints a log to the console when a server becomes unavailable due to an outage etc.
   </details>

   <details>
   <summary>guildUpdate</summary>

-  NeoBot sends a message to the
+  NeoBot sends a message to the Mod Channel when the server is updated.
   </details>

   </blockquote>